 Botany is defined as the scientific study plants.
 Botany is important to study or understand because it has many ecological and economic importance.
 For instance, plants are used as a source of food, fuel, and have medicinal implications.
-Intermediate 2nd year Botany important questions are not just a tool but a whole new take to score more marks in exams.
+Intermediate 2nd year Botany important questions are not just a tool, but a whole new take to score more marks in exams.
 It is a fruitful resource not just for intermediate 2nd year students, but also those who want to pursue their career in botany field.
 These important questions of Botany help students getting more marks in the exam and gaining deeper insight into the subject.

-Start practicing these important questions of Botany to kickstart your exam preparations.
+Start practising these important questions of Botany to kick-start your exam preparations.
 The subject experts have created these important questions of Botany to help students to grasp maximum information with minimal mental strain.
 These important questions cover all the important topics and concepts as per the latest AP Intermediate 2nd Year Syllabus of Botany.
 The students of intermediate 2nd year are advised to download these important questions of Botany and practice it on daily basis.

 To help the students to prepare AP Intermediate 2nd Year Botany more effectively important questions are given below.
-It is suggested to check these important questions to be get acquainted with different variations of questions and be able to tackle any question in the exams.
+It is suggested to check these important questions to get acquainted with different variations of questions and be able to tackle any question in the exams.

 - Give an account of glycolysis.
 Where does it occur?
 What are the end products?
 Trace the fate of these products in both aerobic and anaerobic respiration.

 - Give a brief account of the tools of recombinant DNA technology.